-What???
-Are there places disappearing?
+Places that disappear?
+Seriously?
 Yes, some nice and beautiful places are disappearing within the next years (5-100).
 To be honest, I was doubting to share these places, because some of them are seriously threatened by the rise of tourism which is destroying the ecosystems, but still I decided to introduce you to these places and let it up to you if you want to be a ‘real traveler’ or one of the tourists visiting these places.
-I was already acquainted with most of the places, but Mother Nature Network inspired me with some new places.
-Enjoy!

 1. Galapagos islands